 It has been returned – but all is not well.
 Five months later, still no-one has been charged or arrested.
 The intermediary who handled the transaction – and knew enough about the value of the picture to know to approach Strauss with it – has not been named.
 The Strauss directors refused to tell Noseweek, claiming client confidentiality.
 When we expressed surprise that they would hide the identity of a client peddling stolen goods of considerable value, they hedged and said their attorneys had instructed them to say nothing that might prejudice the police investigation.
 Which raises the question: how difficult, in the circumstances could the investigation be?
 Unless of course the real problem is that one of the obvious suspects is the most senior member of the ANC and his cohort.

-Back to the concern of the Heritage Resources Agency: it emerges that spokesman Cuan Hahndiek is not only concerned about the Pierneef that went awol; he is doubly concerned about rumours that numerous paintings and antiques in the Premier’s residence, Vrystaat House, might similarly have disappeared.
+Back to the concern of the Heritage Resources Agency: A spokesperson said the agency was not only concerned about the Pierneef that went awol; they are doubly concerned about rumours that numerous paintings and antiques in the Premier’s residence, Vrystaat House, might similarly have disappeared.
 “By law our permission is required before any of those may be disposed of.
 None has been asked for or been given.”